Sony Mobile: Sports sponsorship

 From 2007 to 2014, Sony Ericsson / Sony Mobile sponsored the Sony Ericsson Open tennis tournament in Miami.
-According to the head of global marketing partnerships, Stephan Croix, “our sport sponsorships allow us to promote our phones in a subtle and authentic way to our fanbase.
-Our promise to fans is to enrich their experience during the game but also before and after.”
-Sony Ericsson Open was renamed to Sony Open Tennis in 2013.
+Stephan Croix, head of marketing executive for the company, stated that the sponsorship was used for displaying their mobile devices to fans.
+The tournament was originally called the Sony Ericsson Open which was renamed to Sony Open Tennis in 2013.

 Sony Mobile sponsored the 2014 FIFA World Cup in Brazil and was a former partner of the UEFA Champions League.